-Output 1.1.1: Institutionalize the creation of spaces for participatory technical and thematic dialogues with representation from civil society, the private and public sectors, and academia.
+Output 1.1.1.1.
+Institutionalize the creation of spaces for participatory technical and thematic dialogues with representation from civil society, the private and public sectors, and academia.

 This block of strategic activities aims to strengthen the Participatory Agroclimatic Roundtables (MAP in Spanish).
-The MAPs are an innovative initiative seeking to integrate actors from the agricultural sector at the regional and local level to inform small and medium-sized producers about the expected changes in the climate of their region, how these changes can affect their
+The MAPs are an innovative initiative seeking to integrate actors from the agricultural sector at the regional and local level to inform small and medium-sized producers about the expected changes in the climate of their region, how these changes can affect their crops, and what they can do to reduce the negative impacts (CGIAR, 2017)).
+The organizational structure of a Participatory Agroclimatic Roundtables is made up of representatives of all the key players in the regions: government, civil society, non-governmental organizations, international organizations, professional, business, farmer associations, academia, small, medium, and microenterprises, women's networks, youth networks, among others.
+The MAPs have a comprehensive and participatory vision; therefore, any interested actor can be part of this initiative.

 The MAPs are an initiative that arises from a cooperative agreement between the Honduran Secretary of Agriculture and Livestock and the International Center for Tropical Agriculture (CIAT) to exchange experiences from Colombia in the Central American context.
-Currently, there are seven (7) MAPs established in the country, located in the regions of Comayagua, El Paraíso, Intibucá, Gulf of Fonseca Region, Western Region, Santa Bárbara, and Olancho, which were created under this cooperative agreement.
+Currently, there are seven (7) MAPs established in the country-Honduras, located in the regions of Comayagua, El Paraíso, Intibucá, Gulf of Fonseca Region, Western Region, Santa Bárbara, and Olancho, which were created under this cooperative agreement.

-The MAPs established in the country have generated subnational bulletins for the productive cycles, which provide specific recommendations for the main crops of each region.
+The MAPs established in the country have generated subnational bulletins for the productive cycles, which provide specific recommendations for the main crops of each region's main crops.
 The bulletin describes the area of influence, the behavior of the El Niño/Nina phenomenon, the climatic conditions for the season, and the agroclimatic recommendations.
 Following the recommendations, an estimated ten thousand farmers throughout the country have been able to make decisions and guarantee their production and food security in the context of climate variability.